4ndrelim/4ndrelim.github.io/content/blog/hospital/index.md

 <br>

 ## The Scare
 They had no idea what was wrong.
 But they knew something was amiss.
 So, they drew so much blood I could’ve started a bank.
 And they brute forced all sorts of tests.
 I was on a strict diet restriction and all input-output had to be tracked.
-Doctors rotated in and out, many, I realised on Saturday duty, came to check on this medical oddity.
-It was only when Prof Hoey entered when I first heard some conclusive instructions handed down to the team of doctors and some medication prescribed.

 Early on the possbility of terminal illness was raised. **That was scary.** They couldn’t rule it out and told me to prepare for the worst.
 I didn’t tell anyone, it was too surreal and I wasn’t sure I understood its gravity.